lifelike/4kgeneral/README.md

 trying to mimic the java.util.Random algorithm, so the scenarios are different.

-C/SDL Sailfish Port
+C/SDL SailfishOS Port
 ===================
-The Sailfish port is built inside of the Mer SDK virtual machine (it is installed when you install the Sailfish SDK and you can launch it in VirtualBox).
-Run *make generalsf*.
+The SailfishOS port is built inside of the Mer SDK virtual machine (it is installed when you install the SailfishOS SDK and you can launch it in VirtualBox).
+Run *make general4sf*.
 Currently depends on the contents of *make.localhost* and *env.localhost* that unlike other *make.* or *env.* files are included in the git repository.
 More information:

 https://together.jolla.com/question/22379/porting-sdl-20-game-to-sailfish/

+(Currently does not run on my Jolla phone because of there not being any SDL dynamic libraries installed on it.
+The JavaScript port (see below) runs very well in the SailfishOS native browser though.)

 JavaScript Port
 ===============